ibrahim-netto/portfolio/README.md

 ![alt text](https://ibrahim-netto.github.io/portfolio/assets/images/colabore-eleicoes.jpeg "Colabore Eleições")

-For its construction, the Koa framework was used, components of Skeleton responsive boilerplate and Bootstrap for the front-end, MongoDB as database and integration with PagSeguro online payment platform.
+For the development, the Koa framework was used, components of Skeleton responsive boilerplate and Bootstrap for the front-end, MongoDB as database and integration with PagSeguro online payment platform.

 ##### Keywords: node.js, koa, mongodb, html5, css3, javascript, bootstrap, skeleton